The Smoothability of Normal Crossings Symplectic Varieties: The smoothability criterion

 \section{The smoothability criterion}

-We show in Section~\ref{SympSumConv_subs} that a one-parameter family of smoothings of an SC symplectic configuration~$\X$ as in Definition~\ref{SimpFibr_dfn} determines a homotopy class of trivializations of the line bundle~\eref{PsiDfn_e}.
-This implies that~\eref{SympSumCond_e} is a necessary condition on~$\X$ for the existence of such smoothings.
-By Section~\ref{TrivExt_subs}, the homotopy class of trivializations determined by the family \hbox{$\pi\!:(\cZ,\om_{\cZ})\!\lra\!\De$} constructed in Section~\ref{SympSumPf_sec} is the homotopy class used to construct this family.
+We show in Section~\ref{SympSumConv_subs} that a nearly regular symplectic fibration $(\cZ,\om_{\cZ},\pi)$ as in Definition~\ref{SimpFibr_dfn} determines a homotopy class of trivializations of the associated complex line bundle~$\cO_{\cZ}(\cZ_0)$; see Proposition~\ref{InducedIsom_prp}.
+If $(\cZ,\om_{\cZ},\pi)$ is a one-parameter family of smoothings of an SC symplectic variety $(X_{\eset},(\om_i)_{i\in[N]})$ as in Definition~\ref{SCC_dfn}, this line bundle restricts to~\eref{PsiDfn_e} over the singular locus~$X_{\prt}$.
+Proposition~\ref{InducedIsom_prp} then determines a homotopy class of trivializations of~\eref{PsiDfn_e}.
+In particular, \eref{SympSumCond_e} is a necessary condition for an SC symplectic variety to be smoothable.
+By Proposition~\ref{PhiExt_prp} proved in Section~\ref{TrivExt_subs}, the homotopy class of trivializations determined by a one-parameter family $(\cZ,\wt\om_{\cC}^{(\ve)},\pi_{\cC,\ve})$ of smoothings constructed in Section~\ref{SympSumPf_sec} is the homotopy class used to construct this~family.\\

+Proposition~\ref{InducedIsom_prp} and its proof readily extend to families of nearly regular symplectic fibrations parametrized by a manifold~$B$.
+They endow a natural complex line bundle $\cO_{B;\cZ}(\cZ_0)$ over the total space of such a family with a canonical homotopy class of trivializations.
+Proposition~\ref{PhiExt_prp} and its proof extend directly to compact families of the relevant data on $(X_I)_{I\in\cP^*(N)}$.
+They ensure that the family of one-parameter families of smoothings then arising from the construction of Section~\ref{SympSumPf_sec} encodes the homotopy class of trivializations used to obtain this family.